 - Plan to complete a minimum of 240 hours at an internship placement during the summer term.

 - Enroll for 1 credit during the summer term through their department.

 Please contact the department's graduate program director for more information about the application process for this opportunity.

 The English and History Departments will submit selected students’ names to the Office of Graduate Education and Life by Monday, April 17, 2023.

 Internship Reporting Requirements

-Please contact the department’s Program Director to learn about the internship reporting requirements.
+Please contact your department’s program director to learn about internship reporting requirements.